perriera/ng_monitor1/README.md

 	cd build
 	make
 	cd ..
-This will re-create the project now with all references to cpp_starter changed to <your_project_name>.
+This will re-create the project now with all references to ng_monitor changed to <your_project_name>.
 To test this do  the following:

 	build/run-unittests-<your_project_name>

 ## Changelog.md
 When you go to make changes to your changelog.md you should maintain the version number of your project using 'include/version.hpp'.
-For example, in your version.hpp will look something similiar to the following but all referenced to CPP_STARTER will be changed to <YOUR_PROJECT_NAME>
+For example, in your version.hpp will look something similiar to the following but all referenced to NG_MONITOR will be changed to <YOUR_PROJECT_NAME>

-	#ifndef _CPP_STARTER_VERSION_HPP
+	#ifndef _NG_MONITOR_VERSION_HPP
-	#define _CPP_STARTER_VERSION_HPP
+	#define _NG_MONITOR_VERSION_HPP

 	/**
 	 * @file version.hpp